dkay64/helicalsoftware/README.md

 ## Repository Overview

-- `gui_test.py` – Primary application with three tabs (Pipeline, DC Motor & Encoder, G-Code) plus SSH automation to a Jetson target.
+- `gui_test.py` - Primary application with tabs for the pipeline, G-code console, and video monitor, plus SSH automation to a Jetson target.
 - `pipeline_helpers.py` – Headless helpers that resolve STL paths, run voxelization via `vamtoolbox`, export sinograms/montages/videos, and emit toy G-code.
-- `tests/test_gui_control_station.py` – Pytest suite that mocks SSH, serial, vamtoolbox, and projector dependencies so the control station can be regression-tested on any laptop.
+- `tests/test_gui_control_station.py` – Pytest suite that mocks SSH, vamtoolbox, and projector dependencies so the control station can be regression-tested on any laptop.
 - `gen_toy_pipeline.py`, `translate_crop_multipass.py`, etc. – Development scripts for generating sample data.
 - `LEAP/` – Vendor CT reconstruction demos and build scripts; referenced but not required to run the GUI.
 - `build/`, `dist/`, `outputs/` – Generated artifacts (ignored by Git).
 If you produce new executables, keep them out of commits or store them with Git LFS.